The Benefits of Sudoku for the Brain, According to Science

 Playing Sudoku brings many benefits for your brain; you’ll train skills you already have and also acquire some new ones.
 For example, Sudoko is a workout for your perception, memory, logic, and coordination.

-Studies on the use of math in these types of games have shown that that among the skills required are ingenuity, imagination, and patience.
+Studies on the use of math in these types of games have shown that among the skills required are ingenuity, imagination, and patience.
 This means that practicing Sudoku will help you learn to handle stressful situations.
 It’s a good idea to start with the easier puzzles.

 Keep reading: 11 Strategies to Help You Be Smarter

-Potential health benefits of Sudoku
+The potential health benefits of Sudoku

 Playing Sudoku has multiple health benefits, especially for the brain.
 Here’s how this game has a positive impact.